Hillview, Singapore: Public housing era

 Princess Elizabeth Estate, a housing estate located along Hillview Avenue's Elizabeth Drive, was built around 1951 to commemorate the wedding of Princess Elizabeth (later Queen Elizabeth II) to Prince Philip (the Duke of Edinburgh) in 1947.

-There was also public housing built by the Housing Development Board (HDB) around 1979 at the north end of Hillview, with a community centre, a wet market, a hawker centre and some neighbourhood shops.
+There was also public housing built by the Housing Development Board (HDB) around 1979 at the north end of Hillview, including a community centre, wet market, hawker centre and some neighbourhood shops.
 In 1999, the government announced that the HDB estate would be relocated to Bukit Gombak via the largest Selective En-bloc Redevelopment Scheme (SERS).
 The residents started the relocation in 2003 to 2005.
 By 2006, the last HDB blocks were demolished, marking the end of the Princess Elizabeth Estate.